-Having a blended family can be a wonderful thing in Indiana.
+Having a blended family can be a wonderful thing.
 However, it can also make estate planning a bit more complicated.
 If you have children from a previous marriage, you’ll want to make sure that you take the right steps to ensure that they fit into your overall estate plan by doing the following.

 Creating a comprehensive will

 This will be the key document in ensuring that your wishes get carried out and that your children are provided for according to your wishes.
 Assuming you have a current will, you’ll want to review it to make sure it still reflects your wishes and take into account any changes in your family situation.
 In this case, this may mean adding your new spouse and any step-children to the document.